 I’m a big supporter of introducing STEM (Science, Technology, Engineering, and Mathematics) into a child’s curriculum as early as possible.
 Laser Maze Jr. is a great game to help peak children’s interest in STEM.
 STEM is everywhere around us and embracing it from a young age will help our kids stay on par with the world’s future growth.
 However, as I explained in my Hands-On Toys post, technology does have it’s downfalls if introduced too soon and/or if overused.

-Thanks to Timberdoodle, STEM has become a staple subject in our household.
+STEM has become a staple subject in our household.
 By introducing games that include a healthy balance of Hands-On skills and Technology, Timberdoodle does a wonderful job helping our children develop their Critical, Strategic, Problem-Solving Thinking skills from a very young age.
 Laser Maze Jr. is a great example of how young children can develop these skills and stay engaged without the need of any screen time.

 What is Laser Maze Jr?